TL;DR — Custom IoT Product Development at a Glance

 - Market launch and MVP scaling

-Let’s inspect the activities undertaken during the custom IoT product development lifecycle phases.
+Let's inspect the activities undertaken during these phases of the custom IoT product development lifecycle.

 IoT Product Idea Validation

-To build a product with strong commercial appeal, your startup should start its custom IoT product development journey with thorough market research.
+To build a product with strong commercial appeal, your startup should start your custom IoT product development journey with thorough market research.
 Its elements include:

 - Assessing the demand for your IoT solution.
-Besides studying research papers issued by technology consulting companies like Gartner and Accenture, your startup could conduct in-depth interviews with experts and potential customers from your target domain—e.g., healthcare, wellness, manufacturing, retail, etc. Next, analyze the macro- and micro-environmental factors affecting your business using marketing frameworks like TEMPLES, VRIO, and Porter’s Five Forces.
-You should pay special attention to the data privacy and security laws governing IoT adoption in your target geographic locations and industry-specific regulations for IoT product development, such as HIPAA, HL7, and NIST.
+Besides studying research papers issued by technology consulting companies like Gartner and Accenture, your startup could conduct in-depth interviews with experts and potential customers from your target domain—e.g., healthcare, wellness, manufacturing, retail, etc. Next, analyze the macro- and micro-environmental factors affecting your business using marketing frameworks like TEMPLES, VRIO, and Porter's Five Forces.
+Pay special attention to data privacy laws and, as of 2026, new IoT-specific cybersecurity regulations in your target markets.
+The EU's Radio Equipment Directive (RED) cybersecurity requirements became mandatory in August 2025, and the EU Cyber Resilience Act (CRA) begins its phased application in September 2026, with full compliance required by December 2027.
+Any connected product sold into European markets must be designed with these obligations in mind from day one.

 - Getting to know your competition.
-Being part of the macro-environmental audit, competitive analysis allows you to determine the optimum feature set, pricing, and marketing strategy for your IoT product.
-Your goal here is to identify an unoccupied niche and offer something—i.e., a piece of functionality, competitive price, superior quality, or five-star customer service—that your competitors are missing.
+Competitive analysis allows you to determine the optimum feature set, pricing, and marketing strategy for your IoT product.
+Your goal is to identify an underserved niche and offer something your competitors are missing.

 IoT Product Discovery